 Pistachios: Of course, this recipe is for pistachio pesto so please do try with those as it's delicious.
 But if you are looking for a basic pesto recipe, this recipe works with other nuts such as pine nuts, almonds, walnuts.

-Here's how to make Pesto Al Pistacchio
+Here's how to make simple Pistachio Pesto

 This is a very simple recipe but I've included a few step-by-step images to help.
 As usual, the full recipe is below in the recipe card at the bottom of the page.